lccortez/oic/insight/getting-started/define-an-alert/define-an-alert.md

 ## Task 2: Add Indicators

 Add *Backordered* milestone Indicators named *Backordered Quantity* (Measure of type Integer).
 See Lab 8, if you need to refresh on how to add an Indicator.

 ## Task 3: Add Alert

-Create the Indicator type Alert named *Backordered Quantity*.
+1. Create the Indicator type Alert named *Backordered Quantity*.
 Set the condition to *Backordered Quantity > 100*.
 Set the *Action to Send email* and enter your email address and configure the email.
 Select your OIC instance for the Email *from* field.
 Set the email Subject to *Backordered Quantity* **exceeded** *threshold*.
 Set the email Body to *You have an excess backorder of ${Backordered Quantity} units for product ${Product}*.
-Next, create a Milestone Type Alert named *Shipping Delay*, set the **From Milestone** to *Backordered*.
+2. Create a Milestone Type Alert named *Shipping Delay*, set the **From Milestone** to *Backordered*.
 Set the **To Milestone** to *Shipped*.
 Set the **condition** to *Not Passed* with *1* minute.
 Set the *Action Email* and enter *your email address* and configure the email by selecting your OIC instance from the email From field.
 SE setting the email Subject to *Backorder has delayed shipping*.
 Set the email Body to *You have a backorder of ${Backordered Quantity} units for product ${Product} which is delaying shipping*.
-Save and Close.
+3. Save and Close.

 ## Task 4: Map Milestone and Indicators

-Now, you need to map the *Backordered* Milestone *ON Exit* event to the *Backordered* activity.
+1. Map the *Backordered* Milestone *ON Exit* event to the *Backordered* activity.
 Set the *Order Number* Identifier Extraction Criteria for the *Backordered* Milestone to *$Backordered Quantity*.
-Map the *Backordered* Milestone Indicators by setting the *Backordered Quantity* Indicator Extraction Criteria to *$BackorderedQuantity*.
+2. Map the *Backordered* Milestone Indicators by setting the *Backordered Quantity* Indicator Extraction Criteria to *$BackorderedQuantity*.
-Save your work.
+3. Save your work.

-Verify your Insight Model is in the Configured state and then Activate you Insight Model.
+4. Verify your Insight Model is in the Configured state.
+5. Activate you Insight Model.

 ## Task 5: Testing your Alert